emiraydin/ratelimiter/README.md

 * **sourceName** is the name of the source. i.e. Fitbit
 * **limits** is an array of `Limit` object instances
 * **redisClient** is an instance of a redis client

+#### RateLimiter.request (userID, callbackAllow, callbackBlock)
+* **userID** is the unique identifier for the user.
+If you don't have a set user ID, you can use things such as IP or session number.
+* **callbackAllow** is the function that will be called if the request is allowed to go through.
+* **callbackBlock** is the function that will be called if the request is not allowed to go through.

 ## How Does It Work?